Asymptotic behaviour for a class of non-monotone delay differential systems with applications: Global behaviour for a class of non-monotone and non-autonomous DDEs

 1mm

 As an important example of application, we have in mind the following non-autonomous Nicholson system with patch structure and multiple time-dependent discrete delays:

 for $ i=1,\dots,n,\ t\ge 0$.
-For \eqref{04}, we shall always assume that the coefficient and delay functions satisfy (h1), (h3) and that $c_{ik}(t)>0$ are continuous and bounded.
+For \eqref{04}, we shall always assume that the coefficient and delay functions satisfy (h1), (h3) and that $c_{ik}(t)\ge c_i>0$ are continuous and bounded.
 With nonlinearities given by $h_{ik}(t,x)=xe^{-c_{ik}(t)x}$ for all $i,k$, (h4) is obviously satisfied.

 The {\it autonomous} version of \eqref{04} with $n=1$ and $m=1$ is the famous {\it Nicholson's blowfly equation}, given by $N'(t)=-dN(t)+\be N(t-\tau)e^{-aN(t-\tau)}\ (d,\be, a,\tau>0)$.
 A large-scale literature on the scalar Nicholson's blowflies equation, on a number of generalizations and on related models has been produced since its introduction by Gurney et al.~\cite{GBN}, and real world applications implemented.
-Nevertheless, a few problems about scalar Nicholson-type equation still remain unsolved, see \cite{BerBrav,BBI}.
+Nevertheless, a number of problems regarding scalar Nicholson-type equation still remain unsolved, see \cite{BerBrav,BBI} and references therein.
 On the other hand, results concerning multi-dimensional versions of such models are still quite limited.
 Not only is the literature on Nicholson systems very sparse, but also most authors have only treated {\it autonomous} Nicholson systems, and only recently have non-autonomous Nicholson systems been considered.
-See \cite{BIT, Faria11, FariaRost, Liu09, Liu10, Liu11, Wang13, WWC} and references therein, also for biological details of the models.
+See \cite{BIT, Faria11, FariaRost, Liu09, Liu10, Liu11, Wang13, WWC,Zhou}, also for biological details of the models and additional references.

 Besides Ricker-type nonlinearities as in the non-autonomous Nicholson system \eqref{04}, other useful population models can be written in the form \eqref{3}.
-Among them, models with nonlinearities of the form (see \cite{Cushing, MetzDiek})
+Among them, are models with Mackey-Glass type nonlinearities of the form (see \cite{MG})